ros2/design/articles/ros2_dds_security.md

 Both of these files must be signed by a CA which the plugin is configured to trust.
 This may be the same CA that the **Authentication** plugin trusts, but that isn't required.

+The rationale for using the builtin plugin as opposed to anything else is the same as the **Authentication** plugin:

+1. It's the only approach described in detail by the spec.
+2. It's mandatory for all compliant DDS implementations to interoperably support it (see section 2.3 of the [DDS-Security spec][dds_security]), which makes the ROS 2 security features work across vendors with minimal effort.

 ## Cryptographic